 We had met the summer before, working at a camp together and had been instant friends.
 You know the kind of friend who you just click with immediately?
 Like it almost feels like you were made to be friends... a kindred spirit, as I like to say.

 After camp was over we talked on the phone regularly, updating each other on life, college, friends, boyfriends (Kristian and Dallis), recipes, life dreams, struggles... absolutely everything.
-She was the friend removed from my everyday life enough so that everything was safe with her.

 After that great weekend when she came to Waco, we made more plans.
 I would go visit her in the summer at her family's home in Louisiana.
 She wanted her mom to make me her famous crawfish etouffee and for us to sit on the big white bench swing on her porch that overlooks a little pond.
 I was really looking forward to that.

 Here I sit, five and a half years later, and read this sweet and powerful quote from my little journal... still there on the page where I wrote it in that moment that seems somewhat like a dream now.

 I did go visit her family in Louisiana.
 The visit came a little sooner than planned, just a few months shy of summer.
 I stood on her big southern porch and looked out onto the pond, and hated it.
 I hated it because I was there for her funeral.
 I didn't want to be looking at it without her.

 She died almost exactly five months after we sat there on the floor of my room... killed by a drunk driver on her college campus.

 The quote is just the tiniest glimpse into what Laura was really like.
 I know that those who have passed away are sometimes idealized a bit, and maybe their positive attributes are innocently exaggerated.
 Perhaps my memories of Laura are as such, but they are very real to me.
 This girl really was a treasure and I miss her.
 And I think it is undeniable how many others loved her and were touched by her life judging by the 700 letters and cards her family received after her death.